Nao's analysis results

 CliftonStrengths

-With top strengths largely being strategic, there is a high tendency to gather information and analyse its accuracy.
-This style involves feeling a sense of responsibility for disseminating information, refining ideas in a better form, and communicating responsibly.
+With top-ranked strengths largely being strategic, there is a pronounced tendency towards gathering information and analysing its accuracy.
+This style involves a sense of responsibility in disseminating information, refining ideas into a more effective form while communicating responsibly.

-Furthermore, words are chosen carefully.
-As they enjoy considering solutions when problems arise, they can be described as an information-sharing type who can present solutions when providing information.
+They also choose their words carefully.
+They enjoy considering solutions when problems arise, making them an information-providing type who can offer solutions when sharing information.

-However, this problem-solving is limited to situations they can resolve independently, and their collaborative approach is relatively weak.
+However, their problem-solving is limited to situations they can handle independently, and their collaboration skills are low.

-Therefore, it is important to note that they tend to be less inclined to seek advice from others.
+Therefore, it is important to note that they tend to be weak when it comes to consulting others.

 Top Strengths